 Apply previous A+ and Networking experience to actually upgrade computers and configure operating systems by doing hands-on projects in a lab-situated class.
 May be taken two times for credit.

 ELT223 Microcontroller Fundamentals

-Microcontroller theory and operation, assembly and high level programming and interfacing.
+Microcontroller theory and operation, assembly and High level programming and interfacing.
 Prerequisite: ELT128.
-Recommended: Interest in programming.

 ELT260 Advanced FPGA Concepts